 - 1.6.1 Federally-enforceable Requirements: All federally enforceable requirements are listed in 40 CFR Part 70.2 (Definitions) under "applicable requirements."
 These include all SIP-approved District Rules, all conditions in the District-issued Authority to Construct permits, and all conditions applicable to major sources under federally promulgated rules and regulations.
 All permits (and conditions therein) issued pursuant to the OCS Air Regulation are federally enforceable.
 All these requirements are enforceable by the public under CAAA. (see Tables 3.1 and 3.2 for a list of federally enforceable requirements) - 1.6.2 Insignificant Emissions Units: Insignificant emission units are defined under District Rule 1301 as any regulated air pollutant emitted from the unit, excluding HAPs, that are less than 2 tons per year based on the unit's potential to emit and any HAP regulated under section 112(g) of the Clean Air Act that does not exceed 0.5 ton per year based on the unit's potential to emit.
 Insignificant activities must be listed in the Part 70 application with supporting calculations.
-Applicable requirements may apply to insignificant units.

-- 1.6.3 Federal Potential to Emit: The federal potential to emit (PTE) of a stationary source does not include fugitive emissions of any pollutant, unless the source is: (1) subject to a federal NSPS/NESHAP requirement, or (2) included in the 29-category source list specified in 40 CFR 51.166 or 52.21.
+Applicable requirements may apply to insignificant units. - 1.6.3 Federal Potential to Emit: The federal potential to emit (PTE) of a stationary source does not include fugitive emissions of any pollutant, unless the source is: (1) subject to a federal NSPS/NESHAP requirement or (2) included in the 29-category source list specified in 40 CFR 51.166 or 52.21.
 The federal PTE does include all emissions from any insignificant emissions units.
 (See Section 5.4 for the federal PTE for this source) - 1.6.4 Permit Shield: The operator of a major source may be granted a shield: (a) specifically stipulating any federally enforceable conditions that are no longer applicable to the source and (b) stating the reasons for such non-applicability.
 The permit shield must be based on a request from the source and its detailed review by the District.
 Permit shields cannot be indiscriminately granted with respect to all federal requirements.
-FM O&G has not made a request for a permit shield. - 1.6.5 Alternate Operating Scenarios: A major source may be permitted to operate under different operating scenarios if appropriate descriptions of such scenarios are included in its Part 70 permit application and if such operations are allowed under federally enforceable rules.
-FM O&G made no request for alternative operating scenarios. - 1.6.6 Compliance Certification: Part 70 permit holders must certify compliance with all applicable federally enforceable requirements including permit conditions.
-Such certification must accompany each Part 70 permit application and, be re-submitted annually on or before March 1st or on a more frequent schedule specified in the permit.
-Each certification is signed by a "responsible official" of the owner/operator company whose name and address is listed prominently in the Part 70 permit. (see Section 1.6.9 below) - 1.6.7 Permit Reopening: Part 70 permits are re-opened and revised if the source becomes subject to a new rule or new permit conditions are necessary to ensure compliance with existing rules.
+FM O&G has not made a request for a permit shield. - 1.6.5 Alternate Operating Scenarios: A major source may be permitted to operate under different operating scenarios, if appropriate descriptions of such scenarios are included in its Part 70 permit application and if such operations are allowed under federally enforceable rules.
+FM O&G made no request for permitted alternative operating scenarios. - 1.6.6 Compliance Certification: Part 70 permit holders must certify compliance with all applicable federally enforceable requirements including permit conditions.
+Such certification must accompany each Part 70 permit application and, be re-submitted annually on or before March 1st, or on a more frequent schedule specified in the permit.
+Each certification is signed by a "responsible official" of the owner/operator company whose name and address is listed prominently in the Part 70 permit. (see Section 1.6.9) - 1.6.7 Permit Reopening: Part 70 permits are re-opened and revised if the source becomes subject to a new rule or new permit conditions are necessary to ensure compliance with existing rules.
 The permits are also re-opened if they contain a material mistake or the emission limitations or other conditions are based on inaccurate permit application data.

-This permit may be re-opened in the future to address new monitoring rules, if the permit is revised significantly prior to its first expiration date. (see Section 4.9.3, CAM Rule). - 1.6.8 Hazardous Air Pollutants (HAPs): Part 70 permits also regulate emission of HAPs from major sources by requiring maximum achievable control technology (MACT), where applicable.
+- 1.6.8 Hazardous Air Pollutants (HAPs): Part 70 permits regulate emission of HAPs from major sources by requiring maximum achievable control technology (MACT), where applicable.
 The federal PTE for HAP emissions from a source is computed to determine MACT or any other rule applicability.
-See Section 5.6. - 1.6.9 Responsible Official: The designated responsible official and his mailing address is:
+(See section 5.0) - 1.6.9 Responsible Official: The designated responsible official and his mailing address is: